robertsdotpm/p2pd/docs/source/built/rest_api.rst

 it allows you to write asynchronous code that only has to handle data when it's available.
 Almost like a regular connection you made yourself.

-The catch is I can't write the code for you exactly as I don't know what language you'll be using with the API -- but so long as you know how to make a connection and send a HTTP request the process is quite straight-forwards.

 1. Make a **SOCK_STREAM** socket.
-Choose **AF_INET** for the address family.
 2. Connect the socket to **localhost** on port **12333**.
-3. Send a HTTP GET request to /p2p/pipe/con_name.
+3. Send a HTTP GET request to /tunnel/con_name.
 Data to send:

 .. code-block:: text

-   GET /p2p/pipe/con_name HTTP/1.1\r\n
+   GET /tunnel/con_name HTTP/1.1\r\n
    Origin: null\r\n\r\n

 The connection is closed on error.
-You can test it works by sending 'ECHO hello world' down the connection and checking for the response.
-As this is a relay between an associated connection to a peer's node server which implements echo.
+You can test it works by sending 'long_p2pd_test_string_abcd123' down the connection and checking for the test string response.
+What results is a relay between an associated connection to a peer's node server.

 Publish-subscribe
 ------------------